shaundai/shaundaiblog/content/blog/hitchhikers-typescript/index.md

 Start your file - needs to be .ts (or .tsx if you're testing)

-Implied Types vs Explicit Types
+##### Implied Types vs Explicit Types

-Types are optional, but it's the part of TypeScript that makes it what it is.
+TypeScript is a static language.
+You may already be familiar with static languages such as C or Java.
+“Static” refers to the data types you give to TypeScript and means that TypeScript will want you to declare these types in your functions and variable declarations.

+Explicitly calling out types is optional, but types are what makes TypeScript so powerful.
 If you don't include a type, TypeScript will infer

-Data Types (w/examples)
+##### Data Types: Examples

-Number
+###### Number

+TypeScript supports both floating point numbers (decimals, binary, etc) and BigIntegers (ex.
+100n).
+Declare a number like this:

+const decimal: number = 6;

+or a BigInteger like this:
+const bigInteger: bigint = 100n

-String
+###### String
-Objects
+Just like with JavaScript, TypeScript accepts single quotes (‘) or double quotes (“) for strings

+const food: string = “pizza”;

+or

+const food: string = ‘pizza’;

-Boolean
+###### Boolean
+Are you starting to see a pattern?
+TypeScript supports all of the same data types that JavaScript does.
+Again, TypeScript is just a superset of JavaScript that makes error handling a lot easier by converting JavaScript into a static programming language.

+const

+###### Objects

-Array
+###### Array
-Any
+###### Any